 As is the case for numerous college words, Merriam-Webster lists both a technical and formal definition of the word zenith.
 While the term has a literal meaning that refers to “the highest point reached in the sky,” the meaning you’ll find more useful as a student is the formal definition: “the strongest or most successful period of time.”
 In this sense, the word is associated with synonyms such as:

 It is not uncommon for professionals to reference a particularly successful moment as the zenith of their careers, for instance.
 As a college student, you may come to think of a specific project or test grade as the zenith of your academic experience.

-In no way is this above list of college words meant to be an exhaustive one.
-Of course, there are innumerable college vocabulary words that are good to have in your lexicon once you find yourself in the realm of academia.
+In no way is this above list of vocabulary words meant to be an exhaustive one.
+Of course, innumerable college vocabulary words are good to have in your lexicon once you find yourself in the realm of academia.
 However, after much consideration, our editors have determined that these 50 are the top words every college student should know in 2022.